danielcregg/OOC-lecture-slides/README.md

 ## 🎯 Learning Objectives

-By the end of this course, students will be able to:
+By the end of this module, students will be able to:

 - Understand the landscape of AI-assisted programming tools
 - Effectively use GitHub Copilot and similar AI coding assistants